Find Affordable College Courses

 Poughkeepsie, NY

-Vassar College ranked #8 on this year’s Most Popular Foreign Languages & Linguistics Bachelor’s Degree Schools in New York list.
-Vassar is a small private not-for-profit school located in the suburb of Poughkeepsie.
+Vassar College landed the #8 spot in the 2023 rankings for the most popular bachelor’s degree foreign languages and linguistics programs.
+Vassar is a small private not-for-profit school located in the large suburb of Poughkeepsie.

 About 77% of the students majoring in foreign languages and linguistics at the school are women while 23% are male.